Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.md

 >***Note*:** If the Vivado Design Suite is open already, jump to step 3.

-1. Open the Vivado project you created in [Chapter 2: Versal ACAP CIPS and NoC (DDR) IP Core Configuration](../Versal-EDT/docs/2-cips-noc-ip-config.md).
+1. Open the Vivado project you created in [Versal ACAP CIPS and NoC (DDR) IP Core Configuration](../docs/2-cips-noc-ip-config.md).

     `C:/edt/edt_versal/edt_versal.xpr`